 It turns out, I am overweight now – which means I was just in the obese category at a BMI of 30.5 (obese is a BMI > 30) when I began this journey.

-No matter how I calculate it, I still need to lose another 30 pounds.
+No matter how I calculate it, I still need to lose at least another 30-40 pounds.

 By the Scale

-Based on the scale, I need to lose 29 pounds for my BMI to be < 25.
-That is to even reach the high end of the “normal weight” category.
-To put myself in the mid-range of the normal weight category, I should really lose another 35 pounds.
+Based on the scale, I need to lose 29 pounds for my BMI to reach the high end of the “normal weight” category (< 25).
+To put myself in the mid-range of the normal weight category, I should lose another 35 pounds.

 By Fat Percentage

 Based on my fat percentage, I need to lose 17% of my body weight (29.
 1/2 pounds) to be at a healthy 23% (non-athlete, female).
 That’s another 30 pounds.